|Giampaolo Bella, Ph.D. (Cambridge)

 - Verifying Electronic Commerce Protocols.
 Position: Research Associate from Oct 2000 to Sept 2003.
 Sponsor: EPSRC.

 - Authentication Logics: New Theory and Implementations.
 Position: Research Assistant from Oct 1996 to June 1999.
 Sponsor: EPSRC.

-- ACM SAC: my Security Track at the ACM Symposium on Applied Computing has been successfull since 2002.
+- ACM SAC: my Security Track at the ACM Symposium on Applied Computing, which I started in 2002